-Figure 1: Site in summer
+Figure 1: Micropack (Engineering) Ltd. test ground in summer

-Figure 2: Site in winter
+Figure 2: Micropack (Engineering) Ltd. test ground in winter

-As most of the flame detectors present on the market are attempting to detect similar forms of radiation emitted from those present in our everyday environment, this can give rise to the potential for false alarm, or desensitisation to these stimuli.
+Our everyday environment can give rise to the potential for false alarm, or desensitisation of flame detectors.
 An obvious example of this would be the largest fire in our solar system, the sun.
 When a flame detector is designed to detect radiation from a fire, the sun can have an interesting impact on what we achieve from our flame detectors.
-This is one of the most fundamental issues when relating to flame detection design, and one which has very little coverage within ISA TR 84.00.07.
-The effects of the environment on the application of optical based flame detectors is an issue which ISA TR 84.00.07 must be updated to specifically address.
+This is one of the most fundamental issues when relating to flame detection design, and one which must be addressed specifically for the environment the system is going into.
+If we are looking to optimise costs, we would not want to reduce the detection coverage sensitivity to rain/ fog when the detectors are being placed in enclosed modules for example, but the impact of modulating blackbody radiation may become an issue.
+Designing using this method can optimise the detection layout and allow the designer to take ownership of the system for that specific facility.